 Display white point luminance cd/m2: Luminous flux per unit solid angle per unit projected source area (cd/ m2 or Nit).
 Often referred to as Brightness in displays specifications.

 Display static contrast ratio: the ratio of the luminance of the brightest colour (white) compared to that of the darkest colour (black) that the system is capable of producing at the same time.

-Ambient Illuminant: The total luminous flux incident on the display surface (Daylight can be as bright as 20000lux, an office space is usually around 300/500lux).
+Ambient Illuminant: The total luminous flux incident on the display surface (Daylight can be as bright as 20000lux, an office environment would usually measure 300/500lux).

 A few reference values, mostly from Displaymate.com:

 reflectance iPhone X 726 0 4.5 Galaxy S9 544 0 4.4 Galaxy Note8 601 0 4.6 iPhone 7 602 0.34 4.4 iPhone 6 Plus 566 0.39 4.6 iPhone 6 558 0.35 4.6 iPhone 5 556 0.41 4.6 iPad mini 4 450 0.34 2.0 iPad Air 2 415 0.39 2.5 iPad Pro 424 0.26 2.6 Microsoft Surface Pro 4 436 0.31 5.6 Apple Watch Sapphire 482 0 8.2 Apple Watch Glass 473 0 4.7